-Google Forms VS Other form Builders
+Google Forms VS Other Form Builders

 Google Forms and other form builders have relatively similar features that help to build aesthetically pleasing forms.
-So, it is difficult to choose the best one when there are lot more amazing form creators available in the market other than Google Forms like Pabbly Form Builder.
+So, it is difficult to choose the best one when there are a lot more amazing form creators available in the market other than Google Forms like Pabbly Form Builder.

 Google Forms empowers you to create dynamic forms that can change queries as a user fills out the form.
 It provides the option to create multiple sections in your form that will redirect the respondent to different sections depending on their response.
 In Google Forms, these jumps can be easily configured using the “Go to response-based portion” option.
 But it restricts you to create multi-branching logic jumps.

 - It is restricted to Dropdown and Radio button fields.